aigamedev/scikit-neuralnetwork/docs/guide_intermediate.rst

     # Use the CPU in 64-bit mode.
     from sknn.platform import cpu64

 WARNING: This will only work if your program has not yet imported the ``theano`` module, due to the way that library is designed.
-If ``THEANO_FLAGS`` are set on the command-line, they are not overwridden.
+If ``THEANO_FLAGS`` are set on the command-line, they are not overridden.

 Multiple Threads